How do I become a Provincial Officer?

 CONSIDERATION FOR APPOINTMENTS

 Consideration must be given to the support he has given to the Lodge since leaving the Chair, and more importantly, what he is likely to do in his Lodge, and for the Province in the future.
 In addition MMs of long standing and who have given considerable service to the Lodge and Freemasonry in general and to the Province may also be considered on a case by case basis.
-It is entirely within the right of the PrGM to appoint a potential ‘high flyer’ at any point in the Brother’s Masonic career
+It is entirely within the gift of the PrGM to appoint a potential ‘high flyer’ at any point in the Brother’s Masonic career

 The number of Active Ranks available is governed by the number of subscribing members of the Province.
 Certain offices are not available to Lodges to recommend Brethren for appointment because of the nature of the Office - these include Wardens, Chaplain, Treasurer, Registrar, Secretary, Director of Ceremonies, Deputy Director of Ceremonies, Superintendent of Works, Almoner, Charity Steward, Membership Officer, Communications Officer, Orator, Mentor, Assistant Secretary, Organist, and Tyler.
 Recommendations may be made for: